romland/smoozoo/README.md

 Made for very large images that require fast navigation and scaling.

 Inspired by Windows 10/11's default image viewer.
 For a different
-project I needed something that felt like that viewer, but in a browser.
+project I needed something that felt and worked like that but in a

-Thus, Smoozoo was burn; and I must say, it actually feels _better_ than
+web browser.

-Windows Native one now!
+So, Smoozoo was born.
+Not quite done yet, but, Smoozoo actually feels _better_ than Windows Native one now!

-### Major Features
+### Bigger Features
 - Sexy and feels nice
 - WebGL
 - GPU scaling with mipmapping and frustum culling